KHOmega/KH-PC-and-Linux-Setup/refined-steam-linux-setup.md

 - Select `Libraries`
 - Under `New override for library:`, type in `keystone` and then click `Add`.
 - Under `New override for library:`, type in `version` and then click `Add`.
+- Under `New override for library:` type in `dinput8` and then click `Add`
+   - This is optional if you decide to install LuaBackend.
 - Click `Apply` and `OK`

 # Installing Re:Fined and finalizing Linux Setup: